matthew-brett/dyneweb/research/cv.rst

 #.
 Research on brain basis of movement planning and performance
 #.
 Research, teaching and consulting on brain imaging methods
 #.
 Development of open-source software for imaging methods
 #.
-Teaching of computational process and ideas
+Teaching scientific computing

 Training in neurology
 =====================

-I trained in neurology at Cambridge, St Bartholomew's hospital, The National Hospital for Neurology, Oxford and the Hammersmith Hospital.
-I had a National Training Number to continue training through to consultant level but gave this up to continue research.
+I trained in neurology at: Cambridge; St Bartholomew's hospital; The National Hospital for Neurology; Oxford and the Hammersmith Hospital.
+I had a National Training Number to continue training to consultant level but gave this up to continue research.

 Research on movement
 ====================